Brian McKenna: Biography

-McKenna is a founding producer of CBC's Oscar and Emmy award-winning documentary program, The Fifth Estate, where he worked from 1975 to 1988.
-McKenna is a former parliamentary correspondent for the Montreal Star.
-He has been a frequent collaborator with his brother Terence, also a filmmaker, in particular on the three-part series The Valour and the Horror.
+McKenna was a founding producer of CBC's Oscar and Emmy award-winning documentary program, The Fifth Estate, where he worked from 1975 to 1988.
+McKenna was a parliamentary correspondent for the Montreal Star.
+He was a frequent collaborator with his brother Terence, also a filmmaker, in particular on the three-part series The Valour and the Horror.
 The most controversial segment in the series concerned strategic bombing during World War II.

-McKenna's contributions have included prize-winning reporting of Canada's wars, including the War of 1812, the First and Second World Wars, and Korea.
-Among his documentary film achievements, McKenna also co-authored the Penguin Books biography of former Montreal mayor Jean Drapeau.
+McKenna's contributions included prize-winning films about Canada's wars, including the War of 1812, the First and Second World Wars, and Korea.
+Among his documentary film achievements, McKenna also co-authored the Penguin Books biography of Montreal mayor Jean Drapeau.

-McKenna has written for Saturday Night, Weekend Magazine, the Literary Review of Canada, Cité libre, the Toronto Star and Maclean's.
+McKenna wrote for Saturday Night, Weekend Magazine, the Literary Review of Canada, Cité Libre, the Toronto Star and Maclean's.

+McKenna died on May 5, 2023, from an illness at the age of 77.